dtrckd/pymake/Readme.md

 * Complex and traceable design of experiments, as a **command-line** interface.
 * Models and workflows for Machine Learning, as a **framework**.

-This code is in a living development stage and yet unstable.

 ### Features
-* Specification of design of experimentations with simple grammar,
+* Specification of design of experimentations with a simple grammar,
 * commandline toolkit for quick design and experience testing,
 * Support experience rules filtering,
 * Pipe experience for parallelization (see pymake cmd [expe]),